-Cultural diversity has been another feature of the social work staff.
-As of January 2002, the languages spoken with in the social work department in addition to English were as follows:

-African: Yoruba, Swahili, Hausa.

-Mideastern: Arabic, Hebrew.

-East Asian: Cantonese, Mandarin, Taishanese, Fuzhounese, Tagalog.

-South Asian: Hindi, Punjabi, Urdu.

-European: Italian, Polish, Russian, French, Ukrainian.

-Carribean/Latin American: Creole, Spanish.

-Ten staff persons were fluent in Cantonese and/or one of the other East Asian languages, thirty-six were fluent in Spanish, and two were fluent in two or more languages.40 In addition to performing their other duties, many of these staff persons have volunteered their services as translators and serving in that capacity, have provided an invaluable service for those patients whose primary language is not English.
-There are many cases that require the services of a translator.
-In the pediatric/newborns service in 2004, between 52 and 71 percent of the cases in any one month needed interpreter service.
-Among these cases, 721 required a Spanish-speaking interpreter, 403 a Mandarin- speaking interpreter, and 27 a Bengali interpreter.41 Although social service staff does not provide interpreter service for all cases, their presence nonetheless is reassuring to patients and other staff, who know that there is qualified social service staff available to help facilitate the communication of detailed and complex clinical information vital to the health and well-being of the patients.
+Another enduring feature of the social work department has been the cultural diversity of the staff.
+In January 2002, the languages spoken with in the social work department in addition to English were as follows: Yoruba, Swahili, Hausa, Arabic, Hebrew, Cantonese, Mandarin, Taishanese, Fukonese, Tagalog, Hindi, Punjabi, Urdu, Italian, Polish, Russian, French, Ukrainian, Creole, Spanish.40 In addition to performing their other duties, many of these staff persons proficient in languages beside English volunteer their services as translators, providing an invaluable service for those patients whose primary language is not English.
+In the pediatric/newborns service alone, in 2004, between 52 and 71 percent of the cases in any one month needed interpreter service.
+Among these cases, 721 required a Spanish-speaking interpreter, 403 a Mandarin-speaking interpreter, and 27 a Bengali interpreter.41

-To ensure that the social services staff is kept apprised of the latest developments and breakthroughs in the field of clinical social work, the social work department has routinely presented seminars and in-service training on a wide variety of topics relevant to social work practice.
-In 1996, the list of topics covered included patients' rights, aged related competency, welfare reform, violence in the workplace and other safety issues, emergency disaster preparedness, "Latinos, Machismo, and

-Alcoholism," and "Children and the Family Court," in 1997, the department offered presentations on "Social Work Competencies & Realities: Issues Facing Social Workers," "The Social Worker of the Future: Are We Truly Prepared?" and "120 Years of Child Protection by The New York Society for the Prevention of Cruelty to Children."42 Included in the department's training program are yearly presentations given by guest speakers in recognition of African-American History Month.
-The Social Work Department has also had a key role in organizing the Performance Improvement and Mandates Fairs that have become a regularly scheduled feature of the hospital's staff development and training program, and has taken the initiative to ensure that social work staff members attend a wide range of educational courses offered by other hospital services on topics such as addiction and HIPPA.
-Each year these training courses have contributed immeasurably to furthering the professional growth and development of the staff.
+To ensure that the social services staff is kept apprised of the latest developments and breakthroughs in the field of clinical social work. the social work department routinely presents seminars and in-service training on a wide variety of topics relevant to social work practice.
+In 1996, the list of topics discussed included patients' rights, aged related competency, welfare reform, violence in the workplace and other safety issues, emergency disaster preparedness, "Latinos, Machismo, and Alcoholism," and "Children and the Family Court," in 1997, the department offered presentations on "Social Work Competencies & Realities: Issues Facing Social Workers," "The Social Worker of the Future: Are We Truly Prepared?" and "120 Years of Child Protection by The New York Society for the Prevention of Cruelty to Children."42 Yearly presentations are given by quest speakers in recognition of African-American History Month.
+The Social Work Department also has a key role in organizing the Performance Improvement and Mandates Fairs that have become a regularly scheduled feature of the hospital's staff development and training program, and has taken the initiative to ensure that social have the opportunity to attend a wide range of educational courses offered by other hospital services.
+These training courses have contributed immeasurably to furthering the professional growth and development of the social work staff.

-Last, but certainly not least, is that the social work staff has responded to call of duty in time of war.
-In 1917, thirteen workers were given leave of absence for overseas war service.43 And although not a social worker, yet someone who undoubtedly was a social worker in spirit and action if not in fact, Miss Sara Jane Delano, a graduate of the School of Nursing, class of 1886, and who later became the superintendent of the school, served as the commander of the Army Nursing Corps and later as head of the American Red Cross Nursing Service, and is buried in Arlington National Cemetery.44
+Social work staff has also responded to the call of duty in time of war.
+In 1917, thirteen workers were given leave of absence for overseas war service during World War One.43 And although not officially a social worker, Miss Sara Jane Delano, a graduate of the School of Nursing, class of 1886, and later became the superintendent of the school, served as the commander of the Army Nursing Corps and later as head of the American Red Cross Nursing Service, and is buried in Arlington National Cemetery.44